-Spanish law required official records to be kept by conquistadors, including the Francisco Vasquez de Coronado Expedition of the American Southwest in 1540.
+Spanish law required official records to be kept by conquistadors, including the Francisco Vazquez (Vasquez) de Coronado Expedition of the American Southwest in 1540.

 Before the expedition began, a muster roll and inventory of armaments was written by a notary, Juan de Cuevas.
 This official record has survived in the Archive of the Indies, providing valuable historic information.